grommunio/admin-api/conf.d/README.md

 ### Logs ###
 grommunio-admin can provide access to journald logs through the API.
 Accessible log files can be configured in the `logs` object.
 Each entry in the `logs` object describes a log file.
-The name of the entry is the name used to acces the file throught the API.
+The name of the entry is the name used to access the file through the API.
 Possible parameters for each entry:
 - `source` (`string`, required): Name of the systemd unit